Chapter:

 Part VI.
 Collection and Liquidation of the Estate

-A. General.
+- Requirements.
 Notices regarding motions for private sales or leases of property under Fed.
 R. Bankr.
-P. 2002 and 6004 must state the name of the purchaser and the relationship, if any, the purchaser or the purchaser’s firm, partnership, corporation, or any other form of business association, and all members, associates, and professional employees thereof, may directly or indirectly have with the case or any related case.
+P. 2002 and 6004 must state the name of the purchaser and the relationship, if any, the purchaser or the purchaser's firm, partnership, corporation, or any other form of business association, and all members, associates, and professional employees thereof, may directly or indirectly have with the case or any related case.
+The notice must also state the tax consequences of the sale including the tax basis of the property, projected costs of sale, anticipated capital gain or loss, and anticipated net taxable income from sale after adjustments.
+If all tax consequences are not known, the notice must state all available information and explain why other information is not available.